egoxiv/pillars-of-civilization/README.md

 #### Decision #3
 ***Extract Natural Resources*** - Start extracting and selling you empires abundant natural resources and sell them to the world!
 Take 100 of your opponents people by creating jobs and bill him 1500 gold for your expensive resources.

-***Invest in Military Research*** - Replace all of your outdated military tech with all the new fancy stuff to increase your military\'s overall damage.
+***Invest in Military Research*** - Replace all of your outdated military tech with all the new fancy stuff to increase your military's overall damage.
 Your opponents military will be less effective against you and reduce overall damage.

 #### Decision #4
 ***Build world bank*** - This decision will pay off all of your bills (if any), give you 2000 gold and increase your gold per turn.
 Your bank will force the opponent to pay your bills and reduce his gold per turn.